bhisaac/5eFP/5eFP-SRD.md

 ### Fast Travel

 Once a destination square is chosen on the world map and the deployment action is taken, PCs deploy instantaneously.

+~~Once a destination is revealed and set on the world map, PCs may choose and deploy to it instantly without random encounters.~~

+> ~~For Game Masters: Why is deployment Randomized?~~
+>>
+>> ~~Come up with a reason that fits the story.
+For example, in Enchanted Forest, PCs use mystic skipping stones to fast travel to unexplored world map tiles.
+The stones are imprecise in where they land.
+This is a good reason why it is randomized.
+Others include getting lost, uncertainty, strong currents, resistance, or interference.~~
+>>
+> ~~Variant Rules: Add Random Encounters~~
+>>
+>> ~~GMs can add random encounters to a game by assigning up to five random encounters as footholds in an unexplored world map tile.
+When PCs encounter a foothold, they draw and resolve a creature encounter instead of drawing a story card until all random encounters are completed.~~

 ### Speed